-Matthew Cohen is an AlixPartners Managing Director specializing in electronic discovery and litigation readiness planning.
+Matthew Cohen is an AlixPartners Managing Director in the Information Managment Services group specializing in electronic discovery and litigation readiness planning.
 He has extensive experience in assisting corporations in the technology, consumer products, pharmaceutical, medical device, insurance, and financial services sectors in preparing for and responding to discovery demands in litigation and regulatory matters and in managing discovery in complex litigations and regulatory matters.
 Matthew has been located in the New York office since joining the firm in 2006.

 Prior to joining AlixPartners, Matthew spent 15 years in the New York office of Skadden, Arps, Slate, Meagher & Flom LLP, where he was a counsel in the complex mass torts and insurance litigation department and co-chair of the firm’s Electronic Discovery Committee.
 A significant part of his practice involved advising clients regarding electronic discovery issues arising from litigation and regulatory actions; the development of strategies to mitigate risks associated with the creation, storage, and destruction of electronically stored information; and the implications of new technology on retention and preservation obligations.